-You have received evidence of a statement said to be made by the defendant to
+You have received evidence of a statement said to be made by the defendant to .

-\\\\\\\.
 You must decide whether the defendant did make the statement.
 If you find that the defendant did make the statement, then you must decide what weight, if any, you believe the statement deserves.
 In making this decision, you should consider all matters in evidence having to do with the statement, including those concerning the defendant himself, and the circumstances under which the statement was made.

 In deciding the believability of witnesses, you should judge defendant's testimony in the same way as you judge the testimony of any other witness.
 The defendant has an absolute right not to testify.
 In arriving at your verdict, you must not consider the fact that the defendant did not testify.

-You have heard evidence of acts of the defendant other tha in those charged in the indictment.
-Specifically, You may consider this evidence only on the questions of .
+You have heard evidence of acts of the defendant other than those charged in the indictment.
+Specifically, .
+You may consider this evidence only on the questions of .
 You should consider this evidence only for this limited purpose.
-You have heard evidence that have been convicted of crimes.
-You may consider this evidence on ly in deciding whether the testimony of any of these witnesses is truthful in whole, in p oart, or not at all.
-You may not consider this evidence for any other purpose.